 6 x Medium Sized Potatoes, peeled and quartered

 1 x Bunch Fresh Parsley, picked and chopped

 It’s really important to spend the time at the start of this recipe to cook down the onions, peppers and garlic for at least 10 minutes in a good splash of rapeseed oil.
 The onions should be nice and golden, but make sure they don’t burn.

-Now add the chunks of cooking chorizo, the dried chipotle chilli, the fresh bay leaf and continue to cook for a further 5 minutes.
+Now add the chunks of soft cooking chorizo and the fresh bay leaf and continue to cook for a further 5 minutes.
 The chorizo will release amazing tasting oil into your pan as it cooks.

 Add the smoked paprika, mix it through, then splash in the sherry vinegar and throw in the fresh tomatoes.
 Cook this down for another 4-5 minutes and then add in the quartered potatoes.
 Mix these through to coat them in all those beautiful cooking juices and then cover everything with the chicken stock.
 Bring this to a gentle simmer and leave (without a lid) for around half an hour.
 You want the potatoes to cook through and the liquid to reduce, intensifying all the flavours.

-After half an hour, check that the potatoes are soft and then add in the cannellini beans.
+After half an hour, check that the potatoes are soft and then add in the white beans.
 Bring back to a simmer to warm the beans through and that’s it.

 Serve your stew with a scatter of fresh parsley, a drizzle of oil and hunk of lovely bread.
 Beautiful.